 "Panmure is a classy and historic golf club with a wonderful natural links course located near Carnoustie, Angus, in the East of Scotland.
 It is the sixteenth oldest golf club in the world dating back to 1845 and is one of the 26 clubs that originally helped purchase the Amateur Championship trophy first played for in 1885."

-"Hopeman is an enthralling clifftop links that just gets better and better as the round progresses, both in terms of the golf and the location."
+"Hopeman is an enthralling clifftop links that just gets better and better as the round progresses, both in terms of the golf and the location.
+The 18 holes move gradually closer and closer to the sea and as the terrain improves so does the quality of the holes."

 "Tucked away on the Moray Firth between Lossiemouth and Hopeman the nine-hole layout at Covesea Golf Links remains a true hidden gem.
 Nestled in a cove between spectacular rock formations there is a natural stretch of traditional Scottish linksland where the golf course is situated."